AceRNorth/gdsims/docs/tutorials/tutorial7.rst

 This is the high seasonality, default rainfall parameter set.
 Observe how ``alpha0_mean`` (the baseline) is very small compared to ``alpha1`` - this will ensure the population fluctuations due to rainfall (i.e. seasonality) are seen very clearly.
 We have also set a non-zero ``amp`` value for the amplitude of fluctuations.

-With our output data, we can plot the total males as we did in Tutorial :ref:`tutorial-1.2`:
+With our output data, we can plot the total females as we did in Tutorial :ref:`tutorial-1.2`:

 .. image:: ../images/tut7_totals_plot_set13.png
     :scale: 80 %